-The Relationship between Sedentary Activities and Physical Inactivity among Adolescents: Results from the Canadian Community Health Survey
+The Relationship between Sedentary Activities and Physical Inactivity Among Canadian Adolescents: Results from the Canadian Community Health Survey"

 The study sample included 7982 youth (4034 males, 3948 females) across Canada (mean age: 15.61 years, SD: 2.23 years).
 Weekly time spent on computers, video games, television, and reading during leisure-time was obtained through self-reported questionnaires.
 Physical inactivity was determined by respondents' daily energy expenditure assessed through a physical activity questionnaire.
 Multivariate logistic regression analysis was conducted to examine the relationship between sedentary activities and physical inactivity respectively by gender.
 Sociodemographic variables, health status, and overweight status were controlled in the analysis.